 Thousand Islands Bridge – Alexandria Bay / Lansdowne – US Interstate 81 / ON 137

-This is one of the 10 most used border crossings between the US and Canada and is the 4th busiest in New York.
-It therefore experiences significant backups during peak periods and 2 hr delays are not uncommon during the summer.
-This is a heavy truck corridor and I-81 is used by many carriers as an inland alternative to the more crowded I-95.
+Whichever bridge you take, you still need to go through customs as usual.
+This is one of the 10 most used border crossings between the US and Canada, and is the 4th busiest in New York.
+It therefore experiences significant backups during peak periods, and 2 hour delays are not uncommon during the summer.
+This is a heavy truck corridor, and I-81 is used by many carriers as an inland alternative to the more crowded I-95.
 In the past, delays have resulted in diversion of trucks to the Ogdensburg-Prescott Bridge.

 Thousand Islands Bridge Port Information

-- Hours of Operation – This border crossing is open 24 hrs per day, 7 days a week for auto and commercial traffic
+- Hours of Operation: This border crossing is open 24 hours per day, 7 days a week for auto and commercial traffic.

 - There are special rules governing Vehicle Exports.
 Original documents are required at the port a minimum of 72 hours prior to export.

 - See our page Tolls on Bridges Along the U.S. Canada Border for toll rates for this bridge.

 Current Traffic and Road Conditions for the Thousand Islands Bridge Border Crossing